 If you have a lot of bacteria built up in your mouth, it can irritate your gums so that they become more sensitive and bleed more easily.
 This can happen after you visit your dentist for a teeth cleaning, because the dentist has to brush and touch instruments against your teeth and gums.
 This gum sensitivity may last for a day or two after a cleaning.

 Teeth cleaning costs vary.
 Some dental insurance companies cover the entire cost of teeth cleaning, so you won't have to pay out of pocket.
-If you don't have dental insurance or your dental insurance doesn't cover cleaning, you can expect to pay between $50 and $135 for a routine examination that includes dental cleaning.
-If you haven't had your teeth cleaned in a long time or have had a lot of problems with your teeth, you may have to get a deep teeth cleaning which involves root planing, or smoothing the roots of your teeth.
-This is more expensive than a routine visit – costing between $400 and $1,600.
+If you haven't had your teeth cleaned in a long time or have had a lot of problems with your teeth, you may have to get a procedure called scaling and root planing, which involves cleaning the root surfaces of your teeth, which is more expensive than a routine visit.

 It’s important to remember that even if you brush and floss regularly at home, it's extremely important to get your teeth professionally cleaned by a dentist at least once a year so that you can prevent major dental problems.
 Getting your teeth cleaned is relatively painless and inexpensive, but the costs add up if you procrastinate and end up with cavities or gum disease.
 This combination of responsible dental care will give you clean teeth, a healthy mouth and a confident smile.